-Removing excess moisture in affordable multi-family housing to maintain consistent indoor humidity levels and prevent mold
+Removing excess moisture in affordable multi-family housing to lower indoor humidity levels

 Download a PDF version of this Case Study by clicking HERE.